thaiho110/ESP32-Weather-Station/Dev_Blog.md

 ![Picture of command line in Arduino IDE](project-images/arduino-ide-serial-monitor-before.png)

-## Day #3: Bringing the Data to Life with Node-RED
+## Update #3: Bringing the Data to Life with Node-RED

 With data successfully streaming to the cloud, the next logical step was to create a user interface to see it in real-time.
 Just looking at JSON messages isn't very exciting!
 I decided to use Node-RED for this, as it's a powerful visual tool for creating data flows and, more importantly, has an excellent dashboard UI.